nsnam/ns-3-dev-git/doc/tutorial/source/introduction.rst

 and provide pointers to source code for those interested in delving deeper into the workings of the system.

+We also provide a quick start guide for those who are comfortable diving right in without too much documentation.

 A few key points are worth noting at the onset:

 * |ns3| is open-source, and the project strives to maintain an